Act of 18 June 1965 no. 4

 The Ministry can by regulation prohibit the manufacture, distribution, marketing and/or sale of equipment as mentioned in the first paragraph.
 The Ministry can also issue regulations with further provisions to specify and complete the prohibitions in this section.

-In order to safeguard Norway's obligations under the EEA agreement, the Ministry can lay down rules on emission requirements etc. in regulations for manufacturers of vehicles in category M, N and O, including rules on:
+In order to safeguard Norway's obligations under the EEA Agreement, the Ministry can lay down rules on emission requirements etc. in regulations for manufacturers of vehicles in category M, N and O, including rules on:

 • requirements for emissions of CO2,